 Our Group follows Employment Ordinance (Chapter 57 of the Laws of Hong Kong) and Employees' Compensation Ordinance (Chapter 282 of the Laws of Hong Kong).
 Remuneration packages are linked to individual performance, the Group's business performance, and taking into consideration of industry practices and market conditions, and will be reviewed on an annual basis.
 Senior management staff and directors' remuneration is determined with reference to his/her duties and responsibilities with the Group, the Group's standards for emoluments and market conditions and being reviewed by the remuneration committee of the Company regularly.
-In compliance of laws, Mandatory Provident Fund (MPF) and mandatory Social Security Fund (SSF) have also been arranged for all the Hong Kong and Macau employees respectively.
+In compliance of laws, Mandatory Provident Fund (MPF) has also been arranged for all the Hong Kong employees respectively.

-During the Reporting Period, the Group honoured all obligations to our employees including the payment of salaries and wages, holiday and leave, compensation, insurance and health benefits without disputes, violations or litigation related to employment.
+During the Reporting Period, the Group ensured all its employees can enjoy benefits such as salaries, holiday and leave, compensation, insurance and health benefits without disputes, violations or litigation related to employment.